Finals have ended, and Winter Break has begun! Enjoy your time off, everyone. We'll see you back on campus in...

 "Prelude to a Theory of Musical Representation."
-Paper, American Philosophical Association Pacific Division meeting, San Francisco, forthcoming (2013) and Illinois Philosophical Association meeting, University of Illinois at Urbana-Champaign, forthcoming.
+American Philosophical Association Pacific Division Meeting.
+San Francisco, CA, March 2013.
+Supportedby the Knox Conference Travel Fund.

 "Kant, Enlightenment, and the Freedom to Flourish: Philosophical Reflections on a Knox Education."
 Annual First-Year Preceptorial Opening Lecture.
 Knox College, 2012.

 "Making Sense of Music."
 Paper, The Philosophy of Performance: Art in Modern Society Conference, Notre Dame University, 2012.